Info

 Oct 28, 2022

 What makes scary music scary?
 We can only SPOOKULATE!
 Join us as we examine some well known scary scores in the classic music and cinematic genres.
 We will discuss some reoccurring themes, such as the dreaded "Dies Irae".
 We will discuss reoccurring intervals, such as the minor 2nd and the tritone.
-Grab you pop corn and maybe don't listen all by yourself.
+Grab your pop corn and maybe don't listen all by yourself.
 MWAHAHAHAHAHA!!!

 Sep 30, 2022